cakebatterandsprinkles/portfolio-gatsby/src/posts/18-big_o.md

 O(n²) describes a quasilinear-time algorithm.

 One of the examples of an algorithm that has a complexity of O(n log(n)) is the **merge sort algorithm.** This algorithm sorts the data in a list.
 It works by splitting each list into sublists, each of them containing 1 item at first, therefore each sublist is sorted.
 It merges the sublists by 2, sorting as it merges.
-At the end, it results with a single sorted list.
+In the end, it results in a single sorted list.
 This is usually the most efficient approach if you're dealing with large lists.

-Another example would be **the quick sort algorithm.** This algorithm deals with a large list by selecting a random pivot number, and sets 2 pointers, one to the beginning of the list (let's name it leftside pointer), and one at the end of the list (and this could be the rightside pointer).
-Each value the pointers point at is compared to the pivot value, and for example, until the leftside pointer value is bigger than the pivot value, it will keep moving to the one right next to it.
-Same goes with the right pointer, until it finds a value smaller that the pivot value, it skips to the one ext to it.
-When both of the pointers find what they are looking for, they exchange values, and continue on doing the same thing until the whole list is sorted.
+Another example would be **the quick sort algorithm.** This algorithm deals with a large list by selecting a random pivot number, and sets 2 pointers, one to the beginning of the list (let's name it left side pointer), and one at the end of the list (and this could be the right side pointer).
+Each value the pointers point at is compared to the pivot value, and for example, until the left side pointer value is bigger than the pivot value, it will keep moving to the one right next to it.
+The same goes with the right pointer until it finds a value smaller than the pivot value, it skips to the one next to it.
+When both of the pointers find what they are looking for, they exchange values and continue doing the same thing until the whole list is sorted.

 **O(n²)**